Finland–Germany relations: The Grand Duchy of Finland 1809-1917

+The Republic of Finland

 Relations between both nations began after the German Empire recognised the newly independent Finnish state on January 4, 1918.
 In the ensuing Finnish Civil War, Germany played a prominent role siding with the White Army and training Finnish Jägers.
 In one of the decisive battles of the war, German troops took Helsinki in April 1918.

+After the Finnish Civil War, a treaty was concluded between Finland and the Germany Empire that granted significant economic advantages to Germany.
+The Finnish White government initiated the Finnish Kingdom project.
+The Finnish Parliament elected Prince Frederick Charles of Hesse, the brother-in-law of German Emperor Wilhelm II, as Crown Prince and future King of Finland.
+Prince Frederick was on his way to Finland when he learned, while in Estonia, that the German Empire had been overthrown.
+As a result, he turned back and never arrived in Finland.
+Finland became a republic in 1919.

+Finland’s trade with the Weimar Republic in the 1920s was a significant part of Finland’s foreign commerce.
+The Weimar Republic was Germany’s form of government from 1919 to 1933, and Finland’s trade relations with Germany became especially important after trade between Finland and Russia nearly came to a halt.
+During the 1920s, Finland imported grain primarily from Russia and Germany, and the major export goods were wood-processing products, which made up about 90% of exports in the 1920s.
+Thus, forestry industry exports to Germany were substantial.

-During World War II, the secret protocol in Molotov-Ribbentrop pact enabled the Winter War (1939–40), a Soviet attack on Finland.
+During World War II, the secret protocol in Molotov–Ribbentrop pact enabled the Winter War (1939–40), a Soviet attack on Finland.
 Finland and Nazi Germany were "co-belligerents" against Soviet Union during the Continuation War (1941–44), but a separate peace with Soviet Union led to the Finnish-German Lapland War (1944–45).